Balaje/MultiScaleFEM.jl/README.md

 2048 	 16 	 1 	 16 	 1 	 1.2708506354990224e-8 	 2.8928773641723775e-6
 ```

-We observe that in case of the enhanced-higher-order multiscale method (`1d_Heat_Corrected.jl`), the error is almost an order of magnitude better!
+We observe that in the case of the enhanced-higher-order multiscale method (`1d_Heat_Corrected.jl`), the error is almost an order of magnitude better!
 For larger values of $p$, we observed that the matrix becomes ill-conditioned.
 Since we are solving a 1D problem, to get around this problem, we use high-precision arithmetic.
 In `1d_Heat_Corrected.jl`, we can set the data type of the problem globally by assigning the variable `T₁` (line 17).
 We have an interface to export `\` for solving linear systems for two implementations of high-precision arithmetic: `Float128` from Quadmath.jl and `Double64` from DoubleFloats.jl.

 ## 2D Example

-One of the most important features of the high-order multiscale methods is that the basis functions on the coarse scale can be precomupted and then saved to be used for testing multiple forcing functions.
-The main motivation for this is that in applications where the diffusion coefficient could be treated as a material property, the basis functions need not be re-computed everytime.
-For 2D especially, it is thus desirable to separate the computation, into different modules and use files to read/write the basis functions.
+One of the most important features of high-order multiscale methods is that the basis functions on the coarse scale can be precomputed and saved for testing multiple forcing functions.
+The main motivation for this is that in applications where the diffusion coefficient is treated as a material property, the basis functions do not need to be recomputed every time.
+For 2D, it is especially desirable to separate the computation into different modules and use files to read/write the basis functions.
 Following are scripts in `HigherOrderMS_2d/examples` folder:

 1. `2d_Heat_Params.jl`: Write all the problem parameters into a directory.
-2. `2d_Heat_Ref_Sol.jl`: Compute the reference solution using the classical finite element method on the fine scale discretization $h$.
+2. `2d_Heat_Ref_Sol.jl`: Compute the reference solution using the classical finite element method on the fine-scale discretization $h$.
 3. `2d_Heat_Basis.jl`: Compute the multiscale basis functions on the coarse scale and write the solution to the working directory.
 4. `2d_Heat_MS_Solve.jl` and `2d_Heat_MS_Solve_No_Corr.jl`: Solve the heat equation using the multiscale basis generated in Step 3.